aGhandhii/pipelined-arm64-processor/README.md

 This project is an adaptation of a Lab from my university coursework.

-### **While this code is open-source, submitting copied code for a grade at any educational institution is considered plagarism.**
+### **While this code is open-source, submitting copied code for a grade at any educational institution is plagarism**

 ## File Structure Overview